compomics/meta-proteome-analyzer/built/README_Server.txt

    =============================
-    MetaProteomeAnalyzer Viewer
+    MetaProteomeAnalyzer Server
    =============================

    In order start the application, please make sure that you have Java 1.7 installed.
    To check your current java version, please type in any console: java -version

-   To start the MetaProteomeAnalyzer Viewer application simply double-click:
+   To start the MetaProteomeAnalyzer Server application please use the following commands: java -jar mpa-server-X.Y.Z.jar -Xmx2048m
-   - mpa-viewer.bat (Windows)
-   - mpa-viewer.sh (Linux)

-   For the linux version please make sure to grant executable permission rights: chmod +x mpa-viewer.sh

-   From the command line use 'java -jar mpa-viewer-X.Y.Z.jar'.
-   (Replace X.Y.Z with the MetaProteomeAnalyzer Viewer version number.)
+   (Replace X.Y.Z with the MetaProteomeAnalyzer Server version number.)

+   In order to keep server running permanently, you could add the "nohup" command in front: nohup java -jar mpa-server-X.Y.Z.jar -Xmx2048m

    Please make sure to have enough memory on your machine.
-2 GB should be enough for the application.
+At least 2 GB should be available for the server version The memory can be changed by the -Xmx argument on the command line.
-   The memory can be changed by the -Xmx argument in the mpa-viewer.bat and mpa-viewer.sh file, The default value it set to -Xmx1500m (for 1500 MB RAM) in this case.
+   The default value is set to -Xmx2048m (for 2 GB RAM) in this case.

    ===============================
     MetaProteomeAnalyzer Web Page